+Our vision to strengthen the exceptional CEE programs begins with alumni like you who have realized great success due in part to your education at Michigan Tech.
 Your gifts directly impact the education of students today and the civil and environmental engineering breakthroughs of tomorrow.
-Monetary gifts go toward attracting world-class faculty, supporting the creation of new and innovative programs, maintaining advanced facilities and equipment, and funding opportunities for real-world application and experience.
-These elements are necessary to provide tomorrow’s civil and environmental engineers with the tools to create a sustainable future for all of us.
+Monetary gifts go toward supporting the existing programs and creation of new and innovative experiences, maintaining advanced facilities and equipment, funding opportunities for real-world application and experience for students, and attracting world-class faculty.

 Equipment for Undergraduate Laboratory Facilities

 Laboratory facilities are a cornerstone of the department's curriculum.
 While other civil and environmental programs have moved away from lab experiences in recent years, we believe the lab component of the curriculum is critical and have placed even greater emphasis on maintaining well-equipped facilities.
 Our students gain hands-on experience in the lab, working with actual materials and performing experiments that reinforce concepts learned in the classroom.
 To continue developing civil and environmental engineers who have a deeper level of understanding, it is imperative that we replace and upgrade laboratory equipment.
 Your gift will help us keep the labs furnished with state-of-the-art, functional equipment.